contra/contra-interview-assessment/README.md

 ## Loom Submission

 At Contra, we prize great communication over all else.
 In addition to great written communication, we love concise Loom demos that capture your personality and passion for your work, and convey what you can't in writing.
 As part of your submission, attach a <5 minute Loom to your PR description that introduces yourself, walks through your code, and the decisions you made along the way.
+Let us know what your experience was like with AI assisted tooling, what portions you were able to use with them and what modifications (if any) you needed to make.